 No matter how deep your grief and how great your pain, remember that you are not alone.
 There are resources and support network available to help you through this difficult time.
 When we were coping with our child-losses, we found comfort in hearing/reading the experiences of others who have traveled this road before us; hence we are in turn reaching out to bereaved parents in our own ways.

 CBSS is an informal network of bereaved parents by bereaved parents.
 They have all found that meeting other bereaved parents is what has made the biggest difference.
 The hope and comfort which comes from the parent to parent support is simply invaluable.
 Support group meetings are held every 2nd Thursdays of the month at the NFK Building.
 The meetings offer a safe, welcoming and understanding haven where parents are all free to talk about their experiences and feelings about the loss of their children.
-To find out the next support group meeting, click here.
+To find out the next support group meeting, click here or visit their website: https://www.cbss.sg/.

 During our bereavement, we did not feel like meeting people.
 Instead, we retreated into the world of books which provided us much solace and gave us new perspectives to cope with our tragic losses.
-The CBSS website has a selection of books written by counsellors and psychiatrists, including moving personal accounts by bereaved parents.
-We ordered most of them from Amazon.com and have been loaning to couples who need them.
+The CBSS website has a collection of moving personal accounts written by bereaved parents to remember their children.
+We ordered most books from Amazon.com and have been loaning to couples who need them.
 CBSS has also published “Farewell, My Child” a compilation of shared experiences in child bereavement which you can read online here.

 3. Funeral & Memorials